kiran111111/contact-search-feature/README.md

 4. Developed the project using vite due to its build performance and faster development speed.

-5. The test json data includes 10 rows.
+5. The test json data includes 10 rows in the contacts.json file.
 For showing the functionality of pagination - I have shown 3 rows per page.